vujcec/AIR-Project1-Task2/README.md

 ## 1. Patch Log4j in the Gradle build

-You already have the app checked out at:
+Already have the app checked out at:

 ```bash
 /opt/log4shell/log4shell-vulnerable-app